 This format summarized your experience and skills while minimizing your employment history.
 This allows you to minimize previous job titles and is best used if:

 - You have had the same job and job title for a long period of time - If you are seeking employment in a different industry - You are a recent graduate who does not have industry experience but have the knowledge and skills - If you are returning to the work force after a long absence - The skills needed for the position are not skills you have used in your recent work experience

 With this type of resume it is still essential that you have all the information that you would need to produce a chronological resume.

-Identify a few essential skills that relate to the type of job that you are applying for i.e. Teamwork, Communication, and Writing.
+Identify a few essential skills that relate to the type of job that you are applying for such as Collaboration, Communication, and Writing.
 These skills will go under a skills or qualifications section.

 Take each duty from your work experience and apply it to one of the essential skills that you have chosen, remember it may be necessary to add the company information to the points as to verify which job you were at when completing these duties.

 This format is a combination of both the Chronological and Functional resumes and lets you emphasis experience, skills and work history.
 This resume is best used by people:

 - Who have had various job titles and positions - Who have had volunteer or internship positions